MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 You need the following to use Microsoft Entra Cloud Sync:

 - Domain Administrator or Enterprise Administrator credentials to create the Microsoft Entra Connect cloud sync gMSA (group managed service account) to run the agent service.
-- A hybrid identity administrator account for your Microsoft Entra tenant that isn't a guest user.
+- A Hybrid Identity Administrator account for your Microsoft Entra tenant that isn't a guest user.
 - An on-premises server for the provisioning agent with Windows 2016 or later.
 This server should be a tier 0 server based on the [Active Directory administrative tier model](/security/privileged-access-workstations/privileged-access-access-model).
 Installing the agent on a domain controller is supported.
 For more information see [Harden your Microsoft Entra provisioning agent server](#harden-your-microsoft-entra-provisioning-agent-server)
     - Required for AD Schema attribute  - msDS-ExternalDirectoryObjectId
 - High availability refers to the Microsoft Entra Cloud Sync's ability to operate continuously without failure for a long time.
 By having multiple active agents installed and running, Microsoft Entra Cloud Sync can continue to function even if one agent should fail.
 Microsoft recommends having 3 active agents installed for high availability.